Portia-Nelly-Mashaba/airbnb-clone-project/README.md

 # AirBnB Clone Project

 ## Overview
-The AirBnB Clone Project is a backend system designed to replicate core AirBnB functionalities, including user management, bookings, payments, and reviews.
+The AirBnB Clone Project is a backend system designed to replicate core AirBnB functionalities, including user management, property listings, bookings, payments, and reviews.
 Built to be robust and scalable, it provides a seamless experience for users and hosts, showcasing expertise in backend development and API design.

 ## Project Goals
 - **User Management**: Securely handle user registration, authentication, and profile management.
-- **Property Management**: Enables property management creation, updates, and retrieval of property listings.
+- **Property Management**: Enable creation, updates, and retrieval of property listings.
-- **Booking concerns**: Facilitate property reservations and booking management.
+- **Booking System**: Facilitate property reservations and booking management.
 - **Payment Processing**: Integrate secure transaction handling for bookings.
 - **Review System**: Allow users to post and manage property reviews.
 - **Data Optimization**: Optimize database performance through indexing and caching.